savoury canapés: smoked salmon with dill & crème fraiche

 The origins of tapas are fuzzy, with some sources claiming that tapas started as a means of keeping flies out of drinks, apparently in the form of a slice of cheese, bread or ham that was placed over a glass of wine.
 Others report that a sickly king decreed all of his subjects must eat food when they drink.
 I choose to subscribe to the first view, given that tapa literally means ‘lid’ in Spanish.

 Nowadays, tapas are generally accepted to be a progressive meal of small dishes that are served with your drink(s), as opposed to a particular style of food.

 It took me over a week to prepare for my 1hr+15min cooking demonstration.
 Aside from menu creation, thinking of discussion ideas and the cooking itself, much of the hard work went into selecting the raw ingredients.
-For example, I sourced my olives from the Mondo Markets; bought jamon from Spanish Flavours; managed to purchase tomatoes that weren’t floury (which can be hard in Perth).
+For example, I sourced my olives from the Mondo Markets; bought jamon from Spanish Flavours in Wembley; managed to purchase tomatoes that weren’t floury [this can be tricky in Perth].

 I designed each element of my menu carefully and purposefully: I selected two types of jamon to contrast the subtle complexity of the jabugo against the bold, full flavour of the serrano; the paneer is impressive to make, with a mix of milk and lemon juice becoming cheese before your very eyes; the salads were palate cleansers; the canapes all used the same shortcrust pastry to show off their versatility.

-Creating a cocktail or tapas menu doesn’t have to be too onerous or expensive, so long as you choose mainly simple dishes and plan well.
-Incidentally, this menu for 30 came to around $10/head (incl.purchase of serving dishes/utensils).
+Creating a cocktail or tapas menu doesn’t have to be onerous or expensive, so long as you choose mainly simple dishes and plan well.
+Incidentally, this menu for 30 came to around $10/head (incl. purchase of serving dishes/utensils).
 Not bad, methinks.
-I encourage you to try making tapas for yourself – and let me know how it turns out!
+I encourage you to try making tapas for yourself — and let me know how it turns out!